Piano Concerto No. 2 in A

 Hugh Macdonald

 Hugh Macdonald taught music at the universities of Cambridge and Oxford and was Professor of Music at Glasgow and at Washington University in St Louis.
-He has written books on Scriabin and Berlioz and was general editor of the 26-volume New Berlioz Edition.
-His books on musical subjects include Beethoven’s Century, Music in 1853, and Bizet.
+His books include those on Scriabin, Berlioz, Beethoven, and Bizet, and he was general editor of the 26-volume New Berlioz Edition.
+His Saint-Saëns and the Stage was published by Cambridge University Press.